Strategies for Effective Construction Workforce Planning

 • Metrics you’d like to be updated on

-The goal when improving construction meetings isn’t simply to reduce the amount of time spent in them.
+The goal when improving construction meetings isn’t simply to reduce the time spent in them.
 Improving the effectiveness of your meetings involves improving communication and creating a better understanding of your strategy and metrics.
-An agenda isn’t meant to limit the discussion around projects, it’s meant to allow relevant stakeholders the opportunity to present their thoughts and ideas.
-Putting a timeframe on the discussion points simply nudges your team members to be more concise with their communication.
+An agenda isn’t meant to limit the discussion around projects; it allows relevant stakeholders to present their thoughts and ideas.
+Putting a timeframe on the discussion points nudges your team members to communicate more concisely.

 3. Look back and plan ahead